Kay Hughes: Biography

 In 1937, Hughes starred in the first serial of the Dick Tracy series with Ralph Byrd and Smiley Burnette.
 The series was re-edited into a feature film, which was released in the same year.
 At the time, her agent was also managing Deanna Durbin at Universal Studios, and he encouraged her to change studios.
-That year she broke her contract with Republic after only six months and began making films at Universal Studios as Catherine Hughes, which she thought sounded more sophisticated.
-Unfortunately, Hughes ended up doing the same type of work, starring in another serial Radio Patrol (1937) and the film Trouble at Midnight (1938).
+That year she broke her contract with Republic after only six months and began making films at Universal Studios as Catherine Hughes, which she thought sounded more sophisticated; however, she ended up doing the same type of work, starring in another serial Radio Patrol (1937) and the film Trouble at Midnight (1938).

 After a break of two years, she signed a contract with Columbia Pictures and appeared in the Western film Riders of the Badlands (1941).
 She was pregnant with her daughter during the 1940 filming.
 After taking off a few years, she made a brief comeback in 1945 appearing with Tex Ritter in Enemy of the Law under the name Ruby Martin.
-Her final screen appearance was in the Buster Crabbe Western Fighting Bill Carson (1945).
-That year she decided to retire from films and raise her family.
+Her final screen appearance was in the 1945 Buster Crabbe Western Fighting Bill Carson, after which she decided to retire from films and raise her family.

 Hughes was married three times.
 She married for the first time in the 1940s and the couple had two children.
 Her first child, a daughter, was born in 1941.
 They were divorced in 1947.
 Hughes married her second husband in 1947 and moved with him to St. Louis, Missouri and then later to Tulsa, Oklahoma.
 They remained married until his death in 1964.
 Hughes married her third husband in 1964 and they traveled together throughout the United States, eventually moving to Reno, Nevada.
-After he died, she moved to Desert Hot Springs, California to live near her sister Lois.
-After undergoing heart surgery in December 1997, Hughes died on April 4, 1998 in Palm Springs, California.
+After he died, she moved to Desert Hot Springs, California, to live near her sister Lois.
+After undergoing heart surgery in December 1997, Hughes died on April 4, 1998, in Palm Springs, California.